cr-imson-co/ec2-state-mgmt-lambda/README.md

 ## invocation

-lambda should be invoked by CloudWatch events; recommended invoke times are within several minutes of :00, and within several minutes of :30 every hour.
+lambda should be invoked by CloudWatch events; recommended invoke times are within several minutes of :00, :15, :30, and :45 every hour.

-e.g. invoking at `XX:03` and `XX:33`, using an AWS CloudWatch cron expression of `3,33 * * * ? *`
+e.g. invoking at `XX:03`, `XX:18`, `XX:33`, `XX:48`, using an AWS CloudWatch cron expression of `3,18,33,48 * * * ? *`

 ## configuration